saurabhagrawal86/infra-is-code-aws-terraform-cdks-and-pulumi/pulumi/README.md

-## Description:
+## What is Pulumi?
 Pulumi is an Infractructure as Code tool written in Go.
-To integrate to Providers such as AWS, Azure or GCP you can do it via the following programming languages:
+To integrate to Providers such as AWS, Azure or GCP you can implement it using the following programming languages:

 - Typescript
 - Python